patrickrafter1/Gulf-Tehuan-14C-Box-Model/README.md

 4. **Adjust model parameters:**

-    You can modify the experiment length, mixed layer properties, atmospheric conditions, the parameterized seasonal forcings, and other parameters within `src/utils/constants.py` as needed.
+    You can modify the experiment length, mixed layer properties, atmospheric conditions, prescribed forcings, and other parameters within `src/utils/constants.py` as needed.

 5. **Run the model:**